 The Entelligently Comfort Bot has been my main project and definitely my favourite.
 This project is almost complete and the plan is to deploy across many locations in the future.

-This bot is designed to collect users comfort levels and store them as variables.
+This bot is designed to collect users’ comfort levels and store them as variables.
 It later sends these variables to Entelligently.
 The bot works the same way as Entelligently’s app and website, however, the chatbot interface is presented in a conversational format allowing more flexible answers.
 It also allows users to talk to the bot as If it was a human.
 This helps the user express naturally how they feel.

 Improving Chatbots with Tone Analyzer

 Another project I tried was IBM Watson’s Tone Analyser.
 This was able to detect the tone that the user was typing in and then determine appropriate answers.
-For example, the sentence “Working for KnowNow is awesome”, Watson would return saying its 94.144% positive that the tone of the message is Joy!
+For example, the sentence “Working for KnowNow is awesome”, Watson would return saying it is 94.144% positive that the tone of the message is Joy!

 In the future, this can be incredibly powerful in understanding how users and people really feel when speaking to your chatbot.
 As well as why the chatbot selects its responses.

-Chatbots in multiple Languages
+Chatbots in Multiple Languages

 Another IBM Service I used was the Language Translator.
-This enables translation from one language to another in real time.
+This enables translation from one language to another in real-time.
 I was very lucky to have Fatima and Tiziana in the office who both speak Italian fluently so we were all able to put the language translator to the test and see exactly how accurate it was.
 We were very surprised with its accuracy and its ability to understand tenses.
 This would be useful to deploy in a Chatbot that is available around the world.

 It was difficult to set up both the language translator and tone analyser at first but once setup It was very simple to use and manipulate.